- Start: Blue Sky Trailhead, Horsetooth Mountain Park. Fort Collins, Colorado

 - Indian Summer South inbound (mile 20.3) at 1:45pm.
 6:45 total time.

-Runners may leave a drop bag at the Blue Sky Start/Finish to pick up at mile 9.2.
+Marathon runners may leave a drop bag at the Blue Sky Start/Finish to pick up at mile 9.2.
 We will have a tarp to set bags out next to the aid table.
 Pack your gear to stay dry in case we get any rain.

 Drop bags should be clearly labeled with your name and bib number.
 Please keep your drop bag to a reasonable size (small duffel bag or stuff sack).
 Please do not leave any valuable items in your drop bags – volunteers are not responsible for lost items.
 Drop bags will not be transported to any other locations on course.

-The course will be well marked with pink flagging and pink pin flags.
+The courses will be well marked with pink flagging and pink pin flags.
 Important intersections will be supplemented with flour ground markings and directional arrows.
 On longer stretches of trail without intersections, confidence flagging will be placed approximately every quarter mile.
 Turns will be marked heavily.

 There will be ample facilities at the start/finish.
 In addition, there are park facilities that can be used in the campsite between the main Marina parking area and the start.
-These facilities will also be passed at mile 1-2 and 8-9.
-We will have an additional portable toilet at the Indian Summer South Aid
+These facilities will also be passed at marathon mile 1-2 and 8-9.
+We will have an additional portable toilet at the Indian Summer South Aid.

 Crewing & Spectating